Train Regression Trees Using Regression Learner App

 yfitcontains the predicted response for each data point.

 If you want to automate training the same model with new data or learn how to programmatically train regression models, you can generate code from the app.
-To generate code for the best trained model, on the Regression Learner tab, in the Export section, click Generate Function.
+To generate code for the best trained model, on the Learn tab, in the Export section, click Generate Function.